openconfig/reference/rpc/gnmi/gnmi-specification.md

 The path convention defined in [Section 2.2.2](#222-paths) allows nodes in the data tree to be identified by a unique set of node names (e.g.,` /a/b/c/d`) or paths that consist of node names coupled with attributes (e.g., `/a/e[key=10]`).
 In the case where where a node name plus attribute name is required to uniquely identify an element (i.e., the path within the schema represents a list, map, or array), the following considerations apply:

 *   In the case that multiple attribute values are required to uniquely address an element - e.g., `/a/f[k1=10][k2=20] `- and a replace or update operation's path specifies  a subset of the attributes (e.g., `/a/f[k1=10]`) then this MUST be considered an error by the target system - and an status code of` InvalidArgument (3)` specified.
 *   Where the path specified refers to a node which itself represents the collection of objects (list, map, or array) a replace operation MUST remove all collection entries that are not supplied in the value provided in the `SetRequest`.
 An update operation MUST be considered to add new entries to the collection if they do not exist.
 *   In the case that key values are specified both as attributes of a node, and as their own elements within the data tree, update or replace operations that modify instances of the key in conflicting ways MUST be considered an error.
-The target MUST return an status code of `InvalidArgument (3)`.
+The target MUST return a status code of `InvalidArgument (3)`.

 For example, consider a tree corresponding to the examples above, as illustrated below.